frontdevops/php-evil/README.md

 ## Versions
-- Works for PHP8.
+- Works for PHP 8.1+.
-- Tested in PHP 8.0.8 on my production server and it works well.
+- Tested in PHP 8.1 on my production server and it works well.
   Possibly more versions, but I haven't explicitly tested it.